-Our lawyers are experts in road traffic and motoring offences.
+Our driving offence solicitors are experts in road traffic and motoring offences.
 We are based in Newcastle upon Tyne and South Shields, and offer representation throughout the North East.
 Our solicitors have many years’ experience and are best ranked in the North East.
-Call now for immediate advice.

 A new drug driving law came into force on 2 March 2015 making it easier for the Police to convict those driving under the influence of drugs.
 Prior to this, the Prosecution were required to prove that driving was impaired due to the presence of drugs.
 This was difficult for the Prosecution to prove and resulted in a high level of acquittals.
 In accordance with the new law, the Prosecution are only required to establish that a driver has in their system one of the 17 controlled drugs above a specified limit, removing the requirement to prove that driving was impaired.